maggiezha/AIQToolkit/examples/tokkio_aiq/README.md

 When a query comes, the agent can think, make a decision to use one or more of four tools (RAG, LLM, WebSearch, Wikipedia), and generate a final answer.

+The RAG server can be set up using NVIDIA RAG blueprint: https://github.com/NVIDIA-AI-Blueprints/rag